jacknugent/me/resume.md

 ## ACCOMPLISHMENTS

-- Creator of movie analysis YouTube channel with over 900,000 subscribers.
+- Creator of a film analysis YouTube channel (900k+ subscribers), analyzing scenes and thematic elements across a wide range of movies.

 <hr />